 - Multivariable Calculus

 - Independent Study

 The first semester introduces the language of algebra and functions while emphasizing reading, writing, and evaluating algebraic expressions.
 In addition, it deals with the fundamental operations of polynomials, linear equations, and linear inequalities.
 The second semester covers linear systems, quadratic equations, factoring, fractional equations, radicals, and radical equations.

-The first semester reviews, reinforces, and explores more deeply the concepts of a first-year algebra course.
+The first semester reviews, reinforces, and explores more deeply the concepts of a First-Year Algebra course.
 The concept of functions, particularly linear and quadratic functions, is more fully developed.
 The second semester explores the logarithmic, exponential, rational, irrational, and variation functions.
 The study of sequences, series, and probability completes the course.
 There is an emphasis on modeling realistic examples from life and using the full capabilities of the graphing calculator.
-An honors section of this course is also offered.

 This is a two-semester course that serves as an introduction to the elements of Pre-Calculus.
 It is designed for students who have not been recommended for the Advanced Pre-Calculus course.
 It is also designed for those who may be interested in pursuing the non-Advanced Placement Calculus course or math electives during the following year.
 Topics include the study of polynomial, exponential, logarithmic and trigonometric functions.
 The graphing calculator is used extensively, and students create mathematical models to solve realistic problems.
 The syllabus also includes some preparation for the SAT subject tests.